• Alfred M. Hallmark

 Ellis County Historical Markers

-NUMBER OF MARKERS IN COUNTY - 125
+NUMBER OF MARKERS IN COUNTY - 129

-Have - 96 Need- 28
+Have - 96 Need- 33

 Picture

-On researching these markers most of what we have left are present and accessible and I could confirm a lot more on this review than on the first review seven years ago, there is a lot more information available now.
+On researching these markers most of what we have left are present and accessible and I confirmed a lot more on this review, than on the first review seven years ago, there is a lot more information available now.
 I asked Ellis County Historical Commission about some of the upcoming markers, the location of the plate that is supposed to be with the medallion on the courthouse and possible access to Jackson Cemetery.
 Sylvia Stanford-Smith long time historical Commission chairperson has always been happy to answer questions in the past so I am hopeful for answers.

 1889 Masonic Lodge Hall